nsobczak/Lyssa-s-Odyssey/README.md

 - character = lyssa = fighter with its spirits, is she insane ?
 - Fylgja = name of the spirit in its head

+For each level:
-- killer rabbits (some of them move following a pattern)
+- killer animal (some of them move following a pattern)
-- final boss = veg dragon h throwing (rotten ?) salad
+- final boss = stronger/bigger animal

+- spawn foes in spawning boxes (create nest for some foes)

 ## 4.Levels
 - different levels/themes (canyon tuto, countryside, jungle,  snow/ice, volcano)
-- flat levels, ball levels, mixed
+- flat levels
 - tuto for start, then choice between level, must complete them all to unlock last level
+- each level has a venue specific difficulty
-- a skill for each venue
+- a skill for each venue?

 Levels can be strange if they come from Lyssa's mind.

 ### 4.1.canyon tuto